Beef with Cactus Paddles

 About this recipe

 Carne con nopales is a traditional stew that pairs pork or beef with tender cactus paddles (nopales) in a green tomatillo and serrano chile sauce.
-The cactus brings a unique texture and a slightly tangy flavour that complements the meat beautifully.
+The cactus brings a unique texture and a slightly tangy flavor that complements the meat beautifully.
 It is a nutritious and quintessentially Mexican dish.

 History & Origin